elizavetasemenova/elizavetasemenova.github.io/_posts/2017-02-19-Run-string-as-code-in-R.md

 Since we want to become bilingual, here is the Python version:
 <script src="https://gist.github.com/elizavetasemenova/899c546454937dd02ae344d275179556.js"></script>

-I am planning to upload the translation, once they are ready, into the <a href="https://github.com/elizavetasemenova/NatureInCode_Remake">tri-lingual repository on GitHub</a>.
+I am planning to upload the translations, once they are ready, into the <a href="https://github.com/elizavetasemenova/NatureInCode_Remake">tri-lingual repository on GitHub</a>.